 - VPC: a virtual and isolated network space provided by Tencent Cloud that is logically separated from other resources.

-- IP address: Tencent Cloud provides Private Network Access and Public Network Access.
-Private network access is for traffic between CVM instances within the same LAN.
-Public network access is for public-facing services.
+- IP address: Tencent Cloud provides private network access and public network access.
+Private network access is for traffic between CVM instances within the same LAN, while public network access is for public-facing services.

-- Elastic Public IP (EIP): static public network IP addresses designed especially for dynamic networks to meet demands for fast troubleshooting.
+- Elastic IP (EIP): static public network IP addresses designed especially for dynamic networks to meet the demands for fast troubleshooting.

 - Security group: security groups serve as virtual firewalls that are capable of status monitoring and packet filtering.
 They can be associated with one or more CVM instances to control network access.
-Security groups are an important aspect of network security measures.
+Security groups are an important measure for network security and isolation.

 - Tencent Cloud Console: a web-based UI for managing resources.